 Students planning to pursue Bachelor of Music curricula should request a special music application when applying for admission to the college.
 An entrance audition in the major performing area is required.
-A schedule of such auditions is available from the School of Music.
-A tape-recorded audition may be sent, by permission of the director of the School of Music, in cases where an in-person audition is not possible.
+A schedule of such auditions is available from the Greatbatch School of Music.
+A tape-recorded audition may be sent, by permission of the director, in cases where an in-person audition is not possible.
 All appropriate forms, guidelines, supplemental information, and scholarship information available through the music office.
-Call 1-800-777-2556 or send email to request these.
+Call 1-800-777-2556 or send e-mail to request these.